IBSurgeon/lucene_udr/README.md

 #### STANDARD - StandardAnalyzer

 The standard analyzer splits text into words, numbers, URLs and emails.
-It converts the text to lowercase, after which the stopword filter for English is applied to the resulting terms.
+It converts the text to lowercase, after which the stop-word filter for English is applied to the resulting terms.

 #### STOP - StopAnalyzer

 StopAnalyzer splits text into non-letter characters.
-It converts the text to lowercase, after which the stopword filter for English is applied to the resulting terms.
+It converts the text to lowercase, after which the stop-word filter for English is applied to the resulting terms.

 Unlike StandardAnalyzer, StopAnalyzer is not capable of recognizing URLs and e-mails.

 #### SIMPLE - SimpleAnalyzer

 SimpleAnalyzer separates text into non-letter characters.
 It converts text to lowercase.
-SimpleAnalyzer does not apply a stopword filter, and it is not capable of recognizing URLs and e-mails.
+SimpleAnalyzer does not apply a stop-word filter, and it is not capable of recognizing URLs and e-mails.

 #### WHITESPACE - WhitespaceAnalyzer